-This results allows to immediately derive a long list of decompositions for global cost functions from existing decompositions of global constraints such as ALLDIFF, REGULAR, GRAMMAR, AMONG, STRETCH.
+This result allows to immediately derive a long list of decompositions for global cost functions from existing decompositions of global constraints such as AllDIFF, REGULAR, GRAMMAR, AMONG, STRETCH.
 The parameterization through f{θ} allows a lot of flexibility.

 Consider the ALLDIFF(V) constraint decomposed into a clique of binary differences.
-From a graph G = (V, E), one can define a relaxation function f_G that preserves difference constraints $i \neq j$ when $(i, j) \in E$ but otherwise relaxes them to a constant cost function that is always equal to zero.
-This gives rise to a global cost function $w(V, f_G)$ that captures the graph coloring problem on G, an NP-hard problem.
-Thus, enforcing DAC or VAC on that single global cost function will be intractable as well, whereas enforcing DAC or VAC on its decomposition into binary cost functions will obviously be polynomial but will hinder the level of filtering achieved.
+From a graph G=(V,H), one can define a relaxation function f_G that preserves difference constraints $i\neq j$ when $(i,j)\in H$ but otherwise relaxes them to a constant cost function that is always equal to zero.
+This gives rise to a global cost function $w(V,f_G)$ that captures the graph coloring problem on G, an